luiscastro193/lossless-cut/README.md

 # lossless-cut
 Shell script to cut media files.
-It's extremely fast and it completely preserves the quality of the original video.
+It's extremely fast and it completely preserves the quality of the original file.
 Based on FFmpeg.

 ## Parameters
 The media file path and the cut points file using FFmpeg's time duration syntax (https://ffmpeg.org/ffmpeg-utils.html#time-duration-syntax)